-Therefore, it is the recommendation of the City Manager that the City Council accept Alternative No. 1, thereby approving a change to the Land Use Class Map (See Attachment B) from Rural Urban Transition Areas to Urban Service Area, and adding an additional Policy to Highway Oriented Commercial designation that allows for annexation.
+Therefore, the Planning and Housing Department recommends Alterative 1 for a change to the Land Class Map (See Attachment B) from Rural Urban Transition Areas to Urban Service Area and to add an additional Policy to Highway Oriented Commercial designation that for annexation.

-APPENDIX
+APPENDIX:

 Request and Referral: Trinitas, the applicant, has requested an amendment to the Ames Urban Fringe Plan.
 The developer has a clear desire for a specific project type on the subject site.
 This request is the first of a several step process for the development to occur.
 Trinitas has requested the amendment to support construction of a "cottage" style residential development at a proposed density level similar to that allowed in an FS-RL district.
 The proposed residential project would include the larger Belitsos/Wolfe parcel that is part of the Fringe Plan Amendment and the abutting Crane property along 500th Avenue that is already designated for Urban Services, this would total approximately 39 gross acres.
-The Trinitas letter is included as Attachment F.
+The Trinitas letter is included as Attachment E.